The cerebellum malfunctions, causing loss of coordination.

 Scanning speech: People speak in a monotone with a tendency to hesitate at the beginning of a word or syllable.

-Nystagmus: When glancing at an object, the eyes may overshoot their target, and nystagmus may occur.
-In nystagmus, the eyes repeatedly move rapidly in one direction, then drift slowly back to their original position.
+Nystagmus: When glancing at an object, the eyes may overshoot their target, and/or nystagmus may occur.
+In nystagmus, the eyes repeatedly move rapidly in one direction, then return a little more slowly to their original position.

-Tremor: Damage to the cerebellum can also cause a tremor when people end a purposeful movement, such as reaching for an object (intention tremor), or when people try to hold their body in a certain position (postural tremor).
+Tremor Tremor A tremor is an involuntary, rhythmic, shaking movement of part of the body, such as the hands, head, vocal cords, trunk, or legs.
+Tremors occur when muscles repeatedly contract and relax.
+(See... read more : Damage to the cerebellum can also cause a tremor when people attempt a purposeful movement, such as reaching for an object (intention tremor), or when people try to hold a limb outstretched in one position (postural tremor).

 Muscle tone may decrease.